 Ramly and Goreng.
 Goreng (Muslim Owned)

-Kaw Kaw SG (Stall 90 Muslim Owned & Sourced from their own halal certified shop)
+Kaw Kaw (Stall 90 Muslim Owned & Sourced from their own halal certified shop)

 Istanbul Express (Muslim Owned)

 El T Ra flying noodles (Stall 43 Muslim Owned)